carlmylo/docu-rpcs3/pages/espanol/instrumentos/modeado/riffada.md

 ## Additional Notes
 The picoconfig preset binds a few things for a better experience.
 - The "Boot" button on the Adafruit Feather RP2040 with USB Type A Host will act as a guide button as pressing and holding the guide button on the Riffmaster shuts it off.
-- D-Pad: Left and Select are swapped as the PlayStation Riffmaster.
-This is because, by default, the PlayStation Riffmaster has Overdrive activation bound to D-Pad Left which is very uncomfortable.
+- D-Pad (Cruceta): Left and Select are swapped as the PlayStation Riffmaster.
+This is because, by default, the PlayStation Riffmaster has Overdrive activation bound to D-Pad (Cruceta) Left which is very uncomfortable.

 If you wish to remove these tweaks, click the "`Remove`" next to the D-pad Left and Back buttons at the bottom of Santroller Configurator.